Coherent Fluctuations in Noisy Mesoscopic Systems, the Open Quantum SSEP and Free Probability

 \section{Introduction}

-From the point of view of statistical physics, a system is completely characterised by the probability to observe any of its possible microscopic configurations.
-From this knowledge one can obtain the probability distribution of macroscopic (and in principle experimentally observable) variables such as the density or the current profile.
+From the point of view of statistical physics, a system is completely characterised if the probability of all possible microscopic configurations is known.
+From this knowledge one can obtain the probability distribution of macroscopic (or thermodynamic) variables such as the density or the current profile, which are in principle experimentally observable.
 In an equilibrium situation, where the probability distribution on microscopic configurations is well known since Boltzmann, macroscopic variables satisfy a large deviation principle: they are strongly peaked at their mean value around which their probability distribution decays exponentially with the number of particles in the system and proportional to the appropriate thermodynamic potential (e.g. the entropy or the free energy), see e.g. \cite{Touchette2009}.

 In contrast to this, out-of-equilibrium situations might depend on a large variety of system dependent details and there are no general formulas for the probability distribution on microscopic configurations.
 Nevertheless, over the course of the last 30 years a lot of progress has been made to understand the statistics of macroscopic variables in out-of-equilibrium systems, which show rich and new features.
-For example, the correlation of the density in non-equilibrium steady states extends to macroscopic distances, as had been experimentally observed by Dorfmann \cite{Dorfman1994Generic}.
+For example, density correlations in non-equilibrium steady states extend to macroscopic distances, as has been experimentally observed by Dorfmann \cite{Dorfman1994Generic}.
 Furthermore, fluctuations relations that go beyond the linear response regime, have been shown to be generically applicable to out-of-equilibrium systems. \cite{Jarzynski1997Nonequilibrium,Crooks1999Entropy}.
 And the large deviation principle introduced above in the equilibrium context has been realised to hold also to the non-equilibrium setting -- with the need to formulate appropriate out-of-equilibrium thermodynamic potentials, see e.g. \cite{Derrida2007Non-equilibrium}.